Highlighted Curriculum Vitae

 Brubacher, S. P., Dickinson, J. J., & Poole, D. (2014, June).
 Do children understand “ground rules”?
 Implications

-[Paper presentation].
+for interviewing practice [Paper presentation].
 International Investigative Interviewing Research Group (iIIRG)

 Annual Conference, Lausanne, Switzerland.